 Stir in between and take care not to burn the halwa.

 Step 7: Adding Fried Cashews and Raisins

-Garnish with fried cashew nuts and raisins.
+Garnish with fried cashew nuts, almonds, pistachio, dried rose petals and raisins.
 Serve it warm or cool.

 Add love to make this double ka meetha taste 'YUMMY'.